esthor/react-native-swipeable-list/README.md

 1. Install the package in your project:

-`npm install react-native-swipeable-list`

-or

-`yarn add react-native-swipeable-list`
+`npm install react-native-swipeable-list` or `yarn add react-native-swipeable-list`

-2. Import the component into your component:

-`import SwipeableFlatList from 'react-native-swipeable-list';`
+2. Import the component into your component: `import SwipeableFlatList from 'react-native-swipeable-list';`

 3. Pass it a data array.
 It inherits [FlatListProps from the standard `FlatList` component from react-native](https://facebook.github.io/react-native/docs/flatlist).

-It can be passed other props:
+It can be passed additional props:

 - `shouldBounceOnMount` (default = `true`) - To alert the user that swiping is possible, the first row can bounce on component mount.
 Type `boolean`